“Anatomy of a Scene: A Deep Dive into Dialogue” with Stacey Swann

 In the morning session of this class, we will explore all the major aspects of dialogue writing: how to avoid the most common mechanical errors, how to let your characters’ voices emerge through dialogue, how to handle interior monologue, and how to craft the best physical beats and descriptions to surround your dialogue.
 We’ll pull back to investigate the best ways to craft entire scenes that are dialogue-based.
 In the afternoon, we’ll dig deep into the 10 selected scenes to hone these skills and practice implementing them.
 By the end of the day, students will have the toolset to create conversations that crackle and pop!

 Every registrant will have the chance to submit a scene for the workshop in the afternoon portion of the class.
 The instructor will choose 10 submissions to workshop in the afternoon.
 The class will receive the chosen scenes ahead of time so that everyone is on the same page.
 Everyone who registers will be allowed to ‘view’ and participate in the workshop, although they might not have their own work critiqued (again, only 10 will be chosen).

 All submissions should be double-spaced, in 12 pt font, Times New Roman, and 1,000 words maximum.
 Please follow standard margin guidelines and submit as a Word document.

-The deadline to submit a scene for the workshop is Thursday, February 3.
+The deadline to submit a scene for the workshop has passed.